 It can’t.
 Only you have the source material to be the genuine, remarkable leader that you wish to be.

 LFG is built on defining leadership as a choice, a responsibility, and a personal expression.
 Fathom believes leadership is not an entitlement, gifted only to those with certain qualities or technical proficiencies.
 We believe every human has the capacity to lead, and that capacity can be developed through the practice of bringing your whole self to the work.

 Leadership may not be what you think.
 It’s more about you than you ever imagined.

 LFG is a 12-week advanced leadership program.
 The participants of LFG quickly gain elevated awareness of their effect, and become equipped to amplify that effect with more intention and focus.
-The program is offered only four times a year and limited to a cohort size of eight people from different organizations.
+The program is offered only two times a year and limited to a cohort size of eight people from different organizations.

 The cohort meets weekly for 90 minutes.
 At each session a powerful insight, or “tool” as LFG refers to them, will be introduced.
 The cohort will then put that tool into practice immediately within the context of their own organization.
 Each week cohort participants will have the opportunity to share their experiences in a safe, supportive environment.

 The tools provided are evergreen and are the foundation of LFG’s state-of-the-art curriculum.
 Fathom encourages cohort participants to share these tools with their own teams and families.
 The time requirements beyond the sessions are insignificant, as applying the insights is where the real learning takes place.

 The tuition for the program is $3,000 per person.
 Tuition includes the 12-week cohort, unlimited use of LFG’s proprietary tools, and access to the LFG alumni community where participants meet quarterly.

 With LFG, building a life-long, life-giving practice is the goal.